-The sinking fund itself is normally recorded and tracked as a Long Term Assets account, sometimes called a Reserve Account.
+- The sinking fund itself normally appears as Long Term Assets account, often with the name Reserve Account.

-When the fund exists for the purpose of paying off debt (e.g. debentures, bank loans, or bonds), the debt will be recorded in one or more Liability accounts.
+- When the fund exists for the purpose of paying off debt (e.g. debentures, bank loans, or bonds), the debt appears in one or more Liability accounts.

 The final step in setting up a sinking fund is calculating the exact amount to pay into the fund in regular period payments.
-Fund owners calculate the exact payment amount that will accumulate over fund life to meet the spending need.
+Fund owners calculate the exact payment amount that will accumulate over the fund lifepan to meet the spending need.

 This amount is p in the sinking fund payment formula.

 Input Data for Calculating Sinking Fund Payments

 When a business firm sets up a sinking fund, the firm already knows the purpose of the fund, that is, for paying off a known liability, acquiring a specific capital asset, or making a specific investment.
 Calculating the payment value, p, then uses four additional data items as input: